felipemendes/nodejs_api/README.md

     database: 'purai_app'
 });
 ```
 All tables will be add when server get started.
+You can, optionally, uncomment this call method at `db-connect.js` to add sample data in the tables: `addSampleData(connection)`

 Get dependencies with [Yarn](https://github.com/yarnpkg/yarn):
 ```